Metrics, Semantics, and Knowledge in the Age of AI

 Ensuring Consistency:

-Single source of truth: Centralized metric catalog replaces spreadsheet chaos
+Single source of truth: A centralised metric catalog that replaces the chaos of competing spreadsheets and ad hoc calculations

-Auditable lineage: Track how data transforms from raw source to insight
+Auditable lineage: The ability to trace how data transforms from raw source to business insight---essential for regulated industries and for building stakeholder trust

 Providing Context:

-Strategic alignment: Connecting day-to-day metrics to long-term objectives
+Strategic alignment: Connecting day-to-day metrics to long-term objectives, so teams are optimising for the right things

-Without metric consistency, organizations face conflicting numbers and misaligned decisions.
-Without contextual knowledge, they get accurate measurements of the wrong things or miss the bigger picture entirely.
+Without metric consistency, organisations face conflicting numbers and misaligned decisions.
+Without contextual knowledge, they get accurate measurements of the wrong things---or miss the bigger picture entirely.

-Contextual intelligence: Necessary for AI to provide truly useful recommendations
+Contextual intelligence: Necessary for AI to provide recommendations that are not just accurate, but actually useful

 Effective foundations act like expert advisors, not rigid rulebooks: they provide both precise definitions and rich context while leaving room for exploration and discovery.